jpjacomossi/Human-Capital-Analytics-Project/README.md

 #### 2. Profiles of Employees Who Left (Clustering Analysis)
 - **Disengaged Employees**: Low performers with minimal projects and short tenures, often leaving due to insufficient support or engagement.
 - **Overworked Achievers**: High performers with heavy workloads, leaving due to burnout and unrecognized contributions.
-- **Stagnated Employees**: Long-tenured, highly satisfied, and strong performers who left due to a lack of growth and promotion opportunities.
+- **Stagnated Employees**: Long-tenured and strong performers who, despite having high satisfaction scores, left due to a lack of growth and promotion opportunities.

 #### 3. Predictive Modeling Results
 - The Random Forest model achieved the following results: